moklett/jquery-cufon-live-preview/README.md

 This jQuery plugin can transform the text in any basic HTML `<textarea>` in to a live preview of any OTF or TTF font which you have converted to  [cufón](http://cufon.shoqolate.com/generate/) format.

 What do I mean by "live preview"?
-Your users can enter their text, and then view that text in a font and size they select.
+Your users can enter their own text, and then view that text in a font and size they select, without any server-side processing.

 ## Usage